Online Health Chat with Claudio Milstein, PhD, CCC-SLP

 Claudio_Milstein,_PhD: There are several issues here.
 The thyroid nodule can be evaluated with an ultrasound, or a fine-needle aspiration for a biopsy.
 Her endocrinologist needs to decide when to do either of these procedures, if they are needed.
 If your aunt was sent for an endoscopy with a GI (gastrointestinal) doctor that means that they want to see if there is any esophageal or digestive problem, like acid reflux, which may be part of the problem.
 If there is a concern about her voice, it may be related to her thyroid, may be related to her GI problems, or may have a completely different cause.
 If she has been hoarse for one year, I strongly recommend a consult with an ENT with a specialty in voice.

 writer53: My daughter, 21, a singer and performer, was accepted to a graduate program in musical theater in Wales that begins January 2014.
-After experiencing extreme sinus problems for several months this past fall, she was diagnosed in January with granulomatosis polyangiitis (formerly Wegener granulomatosis).
+After experiencing extreme sinus problems for several months this past fall, she was diagnosed in January with Granulomatosis with polyangiitis (GPA or Wegener's).
 This inflammatory autoimmune disease attacked her sinuses, throat, lungs and more.
 The white coating on her vocal cords and severe inflammation caused her to completely lose her voice for six weeks.
 She has been speaking for two months now, but her singing voice is still thin and weak.
 Her speaking voice tires easily and still sounds slightly hoarse.
 The ENT does not see any permanent damage to the vocal folds and he says they are moving well.
 Do you think my daughter can recover her professional singing voice within the next seven months in time to begin her graduate program in January?
 Does she need a speech pathologist or singing voice specialist to aid in her recovery?

 Claudio_Milstein,_PhD: It is unfortunate that the disease is impacting your daughter’s ability to sing.
 As you know, this autoimmune disorder can affect different parts of the body, and can have various degrees of severity.
 The best option is to have a team of professionals working together, including a rheumatologist, an ENT with expertise in voice, and a speech pathologist or singing teacher with knowledge of this disorder.
 We get the best results when there is team work.
 I’m sorry I cannot answer your question of whether she will heal in time for her graduate program in January without evaluating her personally.